hathitrust/feddocs_registry/docs/registry_field_specs.md

 series
 ------
-	type: String
+	type: Array of strings
-	A string identifying the series module name responsible for enumeration/chronology processing.
+	An array containing strings identifying the series module name responsible for enumeration/chronology processing.
 This is NOT a series title although it may be similar.
 Some are not series at all, but a collection of similar/related documents that can be processed together, e.g. Civil Rights Commission.
-This should become an (ordered) array of strings, because documents may be members of multiple series.
-Unlike Source Records, series for Registry Records are the module names expanded with whitespace so as to be a bit friendlier for human display. e.g. CivilRightsCommission vs Civil Rights Commission. todo
+This was originally a single string but has become an (ordered) array of strings, because documents may be members of multiple series.
+Unlike Source Records, series for Registry Records are the module names expanded with whitespace so as to be a bit friendlier for human display. e.g. CivilRightsCommission vs Civil Rights Commission.

 print_holdings_t
 ----------------